msancheznet/pyion/docs/index.rst

 Introduction
 ============

-``pyion`` provides a Python interface to JPL's Interplantary Overlay Network (ION) to send/receive data through ION, as well as a limited and still experimental set of administrative functions to modify the ION configuration during runtime.
-Note that pyion does install ION during its setup process.
-Instead, installation of pyion is only possible if ION is already installed and running in the host.
+``pyion`` provides a Python interface to JPL's Interplantary Overlay Network (ION) to send/receive data through ION, as well as a limited and still experimental set of management functions to modify the ION configuration during runtime.
+Note that pyion does **NOT** install ION during its setup process.
+Instead, installation of pyion is only possible if ION is already available and running in the host.

 To quickly demonstrate how ``pyion`` works, here is a brief example of two Python nodes exchanging data by interfacing with ION's implementation of the Bundle Protocol (BP).